mlcdf/dotfiles/README.md

 Dotfiles for my Windows desktop and my Linux laptop.

 I am *distro jumping* a lot and constantly switching between my two devices/OS.
-So I try to keep this repository as simple as possible and ~~distro~~ OS independent.
+So I try to keep this repository as simple as possible and distro/OS independent.

-This repository is managed using simple Python scripts.
+## The good stuff

+- it's only some simple Python scripts (obligatory relevant xkcd: [#353](https://xkcd.com/353/))
+- `files/bin/backup-desktop.py` and `files/bin/backup-saas.py` respectively backs up my desktop computer and personal data from SAAS/websites I use.

 ## Usage